P-TEFb/RNAfastqtoBigWig/README.md

                and cut -f1,2 combined.genome.fa.fai > combined.genome.sizes.
 genome assembly: provide a comma separated list of genome assemblies used in the sequencing such as hg38,JQCY02.1.
 Spike-In: provide the name of the genome assembly used as Spike-In in the sequencing such as JQCY02.1 or simply mention no.
-sample_key: provide sample key in a .csv format where sample#'s and sample names are separated by a comma or simply mention no.
+sample_key: provide sample key in a .csv file format where sample#'s and sample names are separated by a comma or simply mention no as follows:
+            Sample1,Control1
+            Sample2,Control2
+            Sample3,Exp1
+            Sample4,Exp2
 ```
 ## Requirements:
 Python libraries: ``` joblib, and glob. ```